-The drive after the short trip on 293 is rural.
-It made me think of my hometown before it built up in the 80s.
+The drive after the short trip to 293 is rural.
+It made me think of my hometown before it was built in the 80s.
 Lots of tree-lined roads from Manchester to the resort.
 A good bit of it 1 lane in each direction old country roads.
 If you have that John Denver MP3, make sure you bring it.

-At this time as I write this entry you can see that they were actively adding to this resort with a new building when Google’s Street view car passed by.
+At this time as I write this entry you can see that they were actively adding to this resort with a new building when Google’s Street View car passed by.
 Which is neat to see.
-When you get to the resort, you find that building is now complete.
+When you get to the resort, you find that the building is now complete.

 As you enter the area, you will see a sign at a small fork in the road.
-To the left you will have a check-in, the tavern, shop, and a few other locations for the resort.
+To the left, you will have a check-in, the tavern, the shop, and a few other locations for the resort.
 Then, to the right, you find your accommodations.

-First thing on my list was to check in and get settled to rest for a bit.
+The first thing on my list was to check in and get settled to rest for a bit.
 It was a bit of a drive, after all.
-I also wanted to get something to eat ready.
+I also wanted to get something to eat readily.
 On the way in I stopped at a store because this place looked remote.
-I purchased things for breakfasts, snacks, and a prepared dinner for tonight.
+I purchased things for breakfast, and snacks, and prepared dinner for tonight.
 That way, if I hit a wall (dramatic lack of energy) I could just eat at the villa and take it easy.

 The drive was not bad but I can imagine in the winter it would call for snow tires or even chains, if not a 4-wheel drive.
 It was also a little intense just because it is remote and you are looking hard for where you have to go and turn.